 The properties panel is located on the right-hand side of the page and contains several sections including:

-Floors: This menu allows the users to select a specific floor, add/remove floors, change the height of each floor, and change the opacity of each floor in 2D mode.
+1. Floors: This menu allows the users to select/add/remove floors, change the height of each floor, and change the opacity of each floor in the 2D mode.
+Also, by clicking on the copy icon next to the trash icon, users can copy all the elements on a floor and paste it to the selected floor in blue.

 2. Element Selection: This section allows users to toggle off/on each of the elements in the 2D or 3D scene.
 Exterior walls, interior walls, roofs, windows, skylights, floors, shading devices, and the grid are among the elements that can be turned off and on.

 4. Room Properties: Drawing enclosed walls automatically creates individual rooms with default properties.
 The default values are based on the use type assigned to each room and are pulled out from location-specific energy codes.
 In this section, users are able to see and change information associated with each selected room on the 3D geometry.
-These room properties include room name, number, zone, use type, color, and texture.
+These room properties include room name, number, template, roof R-value, ground floor U-value, color, and texture.
+The room template assigned to each room provides a straightforward way to define thermal zones and prepare a detailed energy model for compliance level energy simulation in OpenStudio and for calculating cooling and heating load with load modeling feature.

 5. Elements on each Floor: Selecting each of the elements on the 3D scene would pull up the properties associated with that particular element in the properties box.
 The following images illustrate the properties for each of the elements: